Updated: Oct 23, 2020

 Lira.
 We converted our American dollars to Lira at the airport in Turkey, but everyone takes euros as well.

 I personally fly Turkish Airlines because I love it.
-See my Greece blog for more details on the
+See my Greece blog for more details on the Airlines.

 As stated above, Istanbul Airport is the massive main hub airport and it’s stunning.